kirilliliych/Hash_table/README.md

 ----
 ## Conclusion
-As a result, programme has sped up up to 11.4 times (361.13s -> 31.7s).
-Number of instructions has decreased even up to 12.85 times
+As a result, programme has sped up up to 12.2 times (361.13s -> 31.7s).
+Number of instructions has decreased even up to 12.33 times
-(90 billions -> 7 billions)!
+(90 billions -> 7.3 billions)!

-There are only 5 assembly lines in program, so KPD is 11.4 / 5 * 1000 = 2280.
+There are only 21 assembler lines in program, so KPD is 12.2 / 21 * 1000 = 581.
 Hooray!